from the Experts at the Norman Parathyroid Center

 This is a great article and should be read, but this blog is our perspective on the problem of why Canadians with primary hyperparathyroidism are traveling to Tampa for their parathyroid surgery in record numbers, increasing every year over the past decade.

 We have three graphs to show this growth and why it is occurring.
-The first shows the growth in the number of parathyroid patients traveling from Canada to Tampa for their parathyroid surgery over the past decade.
+The first shows the growth in the number of parathyroid patients traveling from Canada to Tampa for their parathyroid surgery during the 10 years between 2003 and 2013.
 The growth in the number of parathyroid patients from Canada exceeds the growth from all other foreign countries.
 In fact, the growth rate of Canadians coming to Tampa for parathyroid surgery exceeds even the growth of patients from other states in the US.

 When we asked our patients why they decided to come to the Norman Parathyroid Center they gave us three reasons: 1) expertise, 2) wait times, and 3) both expertise and wait times.
 From an expertise in parathyroid surgery standpoint, every one of our Canadian patients stated that they met with a surgeon in Canada prior to deciding to travel to Tampa.
 About one-third of these patients saw more than one surgeon and decided that their level of expertise in parathyroid surgery was not high enough and they were not comfortable with the answers the surgeon was providing.
 Even when being seen at a university hospital, some patients stated that the surgeons and/or staff put too much emphasis on pre-operative scans and because they had a negative parathyroid scan they either did not want to operate (electing to watch the high calcium for a while), or they were told that the operation could take 3-4 hours or more, and that the patient would very likely spend a night or two in the hospital.
 We are famous for performing the same mini-parathyroid operation on all patients regardless of their scan results.
 In fact, we tell patients not to get any scans because it won’t change a thing we do in the operating room–we want to look at all four parathyroid glands as this is the only way we can assure a near 99% cure rate (see video of this operation that takes 13 minutes).
 It is very rare for any of our patients to spend the night in the hospital–most leave us about 1.5 hours after the procedure.
 Most patients from Canada stated that their doctors told them there was a 3-8% chance they could lose their voice following the operation (something that almost never happens when operated on by a parathyroid expert).
 The graph above shows that expertise in parathyroid surgery is a primary reason for traveling to Tampa for over 90% of the patients who come from Canada, but over the past decade, wait times for surgery has become an ever increasing problem.